Yasin Malik

 Yasin Malik (born 3 April 1966) is a Kashmiri separatist leader and former militant who advocates the separation of Kashmir from both India and Pakistan.
-He is the chairman of the Jammu Kashmir Liberation Front, which originally spearheaded armed militancy in the Kashmir Valley.
-Malik renounced violence in 1994 and adopted peaceful methods to come to a settlement of the Kashmir conflict.
-In May 2022, Malik pleaded guilty to charges of criminal conspiracy and waging war against the state, and was sentenced to life imprisonment.
+He is the chairman of the Jammu Kashmir Liberation Front, which was the first militant to spearheaded armed militancy in the Kashmir Valley.
+Malik claims he renounced violence in 1994 on insistence of Indian officials, and adopted peaceful methods to come to a settlement of the Kashmir conflict.
+In May 2022, Malik pleaded guilty to multiple charges of criminal conspiracy and waging war against the state, and was sentenced to life imprisonment.
+In June 2026, the state police's investigation agency implicated Malik of commanding the 1990 murder and rape of Sarla Bhat.

 Early life

 Yasin Malik was born on 3 April 1966 in the densely populated Maisuma locality of Srinagar.
 His father Ghulam Qadir Malik (1937–2012) died due to a cardiac arrest on 14 May 2012, while Yasin was on a visit to Pakistan.
 He has three sisters, including Amina Malik who has advocated for better prisoner's rights for Malik at the Tihar Jail.

 Malik states that, as a young boy, he had witnessed violence carried out on the streets by the security forces.
 In 1980, after witnessing an altercation between the army and taxi drivers, he is said to have become a rebel.
 He formed a party called the Tala Party, which formed a revolutionary front, printing and distributing political materials and causing disturbances.
 His group was involved in attempting to disrupt the 1983 cricket match with West Indies in the Sher-i-Kashmir Stadium, disturbing National Conference gatherings in Srinagar and protesting Maqbool Bhat's execution.
 Malik was arrested and detained for four months.

 After getting released in 1986, the Tala Party was renamed the Islamic Students League (ISL), with Malik as the general secretary.
 The ISL became an important youth movement.
 Among its members were Ashfaq Majeed Wani, Javed Mir and Abdul Hameed Sheikh.
 (Note: Other members were Mushtaq Ul Islam, Abdullah Bangroo, Ajaz Dar, Showkat Bakshi, Mehmood Sagar, Iqbal Gandroo, Noor Mohammad Kalwal, Firdous Shah, Shakeel Bakshi and Hilal A. War.)
 They were drawn to the Jamaat leader of the Srinagar district, Maulvi Mohammad Yusuf Shah, whose Friday sermons were said to have been a favourite of the youth.